mariavuorikallio/cybersecuritybase-project1/README.md

 # Cybersecurity Base - Project 1

 * This is the first project for the Cybersecurity Base course (2026).
-* The application is a simple Django-based marketplace designed to demonstrate common web vulnerabilities (OWASP Top 10).
+* The application is a simple Django-based marketplace designed to demonstrate common web vulnerabilities based on the **OWASP Top 10 (2021)**.

+**Note:** This application intentionally contains security vulnerabilities for educational purposes.
+Corresponding fixes are included as commented-out code in the same files.

 ----